 Several browser plug-ins allow a more instantaneous methods for interacting with, and manipulating, RSS.

-If a website lacks an RSS feed, you can substitute in Alertbox.
-Alertbox is a Firefox extension that monitors particular portions of a website for changes.
-Whenever new material publishes, Alertbox shoots off a notification to your inbox.
-While this doesn’t technically count as an RSS related service, it does offer a similar function to an RSS feed.
-For more information on how to use Alertbox, this article illustrates Alertbox’s function and various uses.
+If a website lacks an RSS feed, you can use an extension such as Distill Web Montior (formerly AlertBox).
+Distill Web Monitor is a Firefox and Chrome browser extension that monitors portions of a website for changes.
+Whenever new material publishes, Distill shoots off a notification to your inbox.
+While this doesn’t technically count as an RSS-related service, it does offer a similar function to an RSS feed.

 A variety of extensions for the Chrome browser will allow you to monitor RSS and Atom feeds with ease.
 A Google software engineer created RSS Subscription Extension, which allows the user to monitor RSS feeds directly from the browser.